-A heavier focus on sustainability will soon see a rise in brand new careers across the UK.
+A heavier focus on sustainability will soon see a rise in brand new careers and green jobs across the UK.

 The Institution of Engineering and Technology released a report in 2020 that found over two-thirds of children hoped to have a career that helps the environment but 71% felt that a lack of understanding and knowledge about green jobs would stop them from reaching their dream profession.